How it works¶

 | Filesystem | ZFS + 9p | Instant jail clones via ZFS snapshots; host directory sharing via 9p |

-| Networking | pf | FreeBSD's packet filter handles port forwarding between host and jails |
+| Networking | pf + Yggdrasil | Packet filter for port forwarding and access control; encrypted mesh between instances |

 Every component is transparent and accessible.
 You can inspect, modify, and extend any layer.